51 High Street,

 In 1969 it was taken over by Shipman & King cinema circuit via their involvement with the Grade brothers.
 It was closed in July 1973 and became a Mecca Bingo Club.

 Taken over by the local council in June 1983, it was re-furbished and re-opened with Peter O'Toole in "Lawrence of Arabia".
 Now known as the Regent Centre, it screens films and stages live performances.
+It was refurbished in 2020, reopening in October 2020.

 Just login to your account and subscribe to this theater